LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

-In CNNs, reducing the receptive field size results in the loss of spatial information, which is associated with repeated usage of max pooling and strided convolution in the successive layers.
-One possible way to decrease the spatial loss is the addition of deconvolutional layers \cite{a1} \cite{a2}, but it is computational intensive.
+In CNNs, reducing the receptive field size results in the loss of spatial information, which is associated with repeated usage of max pooling and strided convolution completed in the successive layers.
+One possible way to decrease the spatial loss is the addition of deconvolutional layers \cite{Long2015} \cite{a2}, but it is computationally intensive.
 The notion of atrous convolution was introduced by \cite{a3} \cite{a4} to overcome the spatial loss problem.
 The dilated convolution operation increases the receptive field without increasing the training parameters or feature map resolution.
-It allows the network to learn higher-dimension features across the entire image for refining full resolution detections.
+Table \ref{layer} gives the details of the ASPP module.
+Here, we used a deeper ASPP module than those in \cite{a3} \cite{a4}, which helps LDNet in learning higher-dimensional features across the entire feature map and refining full-resolution lane marking detection for event data.
+The event data are sparse in nature, and reducing the feature map in successive convolution causes information loss.
+However, we used a deep ASPP module that helps to extract deeper features without reducing the feature map size.

 The atrous convolution operation is employed for one-dimensional or two-dimensional input data.
-Considering one-dimensional input data first, an atrous convolution is formalized as the output $y[i]$ of the input signal $x[i]$ with a kernel filter $w[k]$ of length $K$ given by Eq. (\ref{3}).
+Considering one-dimensional input data first, an atrous convolution is formalized as the output $y[i]$ of the input signal $x[i]$ with a kernel filter $w[k]$ of length $K$, as shown in Eq.\ref{3}: